This post is a sponsored post or uses affiliate links to help you find the products I trust and love.

 Also because they were separate rugs and not one solid piece this helped us make sure we didn't move slightly up one side or another.

+Another issue was the border on the rug.
 We didn't want to just staple border to border.

 We wanted the pattern to continue on;